eclipse-che/che-docs/src/main/_docs/setup/setup-configuration.md

 #    2. Else, use the value of DOCKER_HOST system variable
 #    3. Else, use Unix socket over unix:///var/run/docker.sock
 #
-# Che Server --> Workspace Connection:
+# Che Server --> Workspace Connection (see Workspace Address Resolution Strategy, below):
+#    - If CHE_DOCKER_SERVER__EVALUATION__STRATEGY is 'default':
+#        1. Use the value of che.docker.ip
+#        2. Else, use address of docker0 bridge network, if available
+#        3. Else, if server connects over Unix socket, then use localhost
+#        4. Else, use DOCKER_HOST
+#    - If CHE_DOCKER_SERVER__EVALUATION__STRATEGY is 'docker-local':
+#        1. Use the address of the workspace container within the docker network
+#        2. If address cannot be read, use steps 3 and 4 from the default strategy.
+#
 # Browser --> Workspace Connection:
 #    1. Use the value of che.docker.ip
 #    2. Else, if server connects over Unix socket, then use localhost
 #    3. Else, use DOCKER_HOST
 #
 # Workspace Agent --> Che Server
-#    1. Default is http://che-host:${SERVER_PORT}/wsmaster/api. che-host IP is defined in Workspace Agent /etc/hosts.
+#    1. Default is http://che-host:${SERVER_PORT}/wsmaster/api, where che-host is IP of server.
 #    2. Else, use value of che.workspace.che_server_endpoint
 #    3. Else, if 'docker0' interface is unreachable, then che-host replaced with
 #       172.17.42.1 or 192.168.99.1